 For footwear, we recommend sandals or open shoes and one pair of closed shoes such as sneakers.
 You can also bring slippers or ugg boots, although Bali is quite warm.
 You should also bring clothing suitable for exercise and a bathing suit.
 We provide you with towels.

 Of course, you will need your toiletries bag, but please ensure that all of the products are alcohol-free.

-Please speak to the admissions Manager about procedures involved with your medications.
+Please speak with your Client Liaison about procedures involved with your medications.